Griner sent to Russian penal colony to serve sentence - WHIZ News

 “Every minute that Brittney Griner must endure wrongful detention in Russia is a minute too long,” White House Press Secretary Karine Jean-Pierre said.
 “As we have said before, the U.S. Government made a significant offer to the Russians to resolve the current unacceptable and wrongful detentions of American citizens.”

 Griner’s legal team said she left a detention center outside Moscow on Nov.
-4 for a penal colony — a common type of Russian prison where detainees work for minimal pay.
+4 for a penal colony — as prisons in Russia are commonly known.
 The move was expected since she lost her appeal.

 Such transfers can take days or even weeks, during which time lawyers and loved ones usually don’t have contact with the prisoner.
 Even after she arrives, access to Griner may be difficult since many penal colonies are in remote parts of Russia.